Read our guide where we take a detailed look at the different types of compost bins sold in the UK.

 1) Best Compost Bin For Small Gardens

-The Smiles Wood Craft Beehive compost bin is by far the best looking of the all the bins we checked out.
+The Smiles Wood Craft Beehive compost bin is by far the best looking of all the bins we checked out.
 We think it would look great in any garden.

 Visitors to your home will never guess what’s inside this neat beehive-styled wooden box.
 It even has a neat apex-shaped lid.